 When not to apply epoxy over an older coat

 If the existing epoxy floor coating is peeling up or showing other signs of delamination, then you do not want to epoxy over it.
 There are bigger issues at play here that are causing the delamination.
 Applying a new coat of epoxy over such a coating will only lead to more problems.
 A complete removal of the old coating by grinding would be required.

 If the coating is fairly worn with more concrete showing through than there is epoxy, then you will want to start fresh by grinding the floor.

 Do not attempt to apply epoxy over existing concrete sealers.
 These need to be removed first as epoxy will not adhere to them.
 Also, floor paint is not a good base for epoxy and needs to be removed as well.

 The key to applying a new coat is to mechanically rough up the surface of the older coat to create enough bite for the epoxy to adhere to it.
 There are a couple of ways to achieve this.

-The first is to use 150 grit sandpaper on an orbital sander or pole sander.
+The first is to use 120 grit sandpaper on an orbital sander or pole sander like this one at Amazon.
 What you are trying to do is rough up the surface, not remove it.
 The surface should look deglossed after sanding.